 |And much more…|

-As remote working becomes more popular, I’m often surprised by the exciting ways in which people make a living online.
+I’m often surprised by the exciting ways in which people make a living online.
 For example, I met online English teachers, online therapists, people who sell crafts on Etsy, an online dance instructor, and even a travelling architect.

 Finding a remote-friendly job

-If you already have skills that could allow for online work, you could actively seek employment at a remote-friendly or a fully remote company.
+If you already have skills that could allow for online work, you could actively seek employment at a remote-friendly or fully remote company.

 When browsing these job boards, you may notice that a lot of positions are for software developers.
-Although there are also plenty of other job types to be found, the majority are in coding.
+But there are also plenty of other job types to be found, the majority are in coding.

-Learning to code is still the most reliable tried-and-true path to go nomadic.
+Learning to code is still the most reliable tried-and-true path to going nomadic.
 This is because most IT companies or startups are the most likely to be remote-friendly, coupled with the constant strong demand for freelance developers.
 I would also add that being a coder enables you to consider developing your own online business.

 A great way to learn to code is to take a coding bootcamp.
 You can usually spend around two months learning topics such as web development, software architecture, or data science at such coding schools.
 They have campuses in amazing places around the world; Bali, Barcelona and Buenos Aires are some examples.
-This means that as a student, you can get a feel for the nomadic lifestyle!
+This means that as a student, you can get a feel for the nomadic lifestyle.

 Learn to code